Keep curiosity alive 〰️

 Tutoring that takes place in small groups, 3+ times a week for 10+ consecutive weeks, with a well-trained tutor during the school day and aligns with the school’s curriculum.

-• Words in the Wild creates a tutor-to-teacher pipeline through the Teaching Fellowship.
+Words in the Wild sends those teachers on into the wider world, contributing a tutor-to-teacher pipeline through the Teaching Fellowship.

 Unfortunately, giving every struggling reader a well-trained tutor isn’t sustainable.
 We need classroom teachers equipped to deliver high-quality literacy instruction.